Boring Words

 There is a tasteful feature on the innertubes now, A Few Good Reasons Why White People Should Not Wear “Mohawks” or Dreadlocks.
 Yes, this is another polemic about cultural appropriation.
 If you want to skip the text, and look at the pictures, no one will get mad.
 Or get even.
 If you read the text, you might get odd.
 It is your choice.

-“When white people wear “Mohawks” or dreadlocks it twists those hairstyles into symbols of privilege rather than symbols of survival and resistance.”
+The gist of the tract is “When white people wear “Mohawks” or dreadlocks it twists those hairstyles into symbols of privilege rather than symbols of survival and resistance.”
 Little is known about why the Natives of Upstate New York wore their hair the way they did.
 Isn’t calling this hair choice “symbols of survival and resistance” playing into the game of misunderstanding non European cultures?

 The tract is not well written.
 Maybe the author feels like using good grammar is appropriating someone else’s culture.

+There is one part of the tract that had PG shaking his buzz cut head.
 This is a free country.
 Can’t I do whatever I want?
 This country has never been free for people of color/non-white people.
 Certainly, you can choose wear your hair however you want.
 Historically, however, people of color have not been able to make that choice.
 This is not why the Bronner Brothers are multi millionaires.
 Black Americans spend more on hair care products than the gross national product of many African countries.

 Both mohawks and dreadlocks are high maintenance affairs.
 After his struggles with shoulder length redneck curls, PG is not about to shave the sides of a beaver tail every day.
 And dreadlocks have always seemed to be just a bit on the dirty side.
 The rastas are welcome to wear dreadlocks, as long as they pass the spliff.